Technigo/project-news-site/README.md

 # News Site

 This was the first individual assignment.
 The assignment was to build a responsive website.
+I've learned:
+- How to structure webpages using Box Model
+- Layout webpages using Grid
+- Layout webpages using Flexbox
+- Create responsive webpages for mobile, tablet and desktop

 ## The problem